Win $1,000 for telling us how you used the library for your research!

 Register for the Student Showcase.
 Make sure you create a VoiceThread account.

 Write an essay about how you used our library resources and services for your research.

 Submit your Willock essay to LBRY-Development@email.arizona.edu.
 Please include your:

 Undergraduate or Graduate status

 As the author of the essay, you retain copyright.
 It is your responsibility to get permission from copyright holders for images, media, or extended quotes you may incorporate.
 Cite your sources.
 Images taken from copyrighted or licensed resources cannot be published beyond the UA community without permission.

-Katheryne (Kate) Willock generously funds this award.
+The late Katheryne (Kate) Willock generously endowed this award.
 Kate received her undergraduate degree from Arizona State University and taught a course in biology at the University of Arizona.
-She spent several years as Assistant Territorial Archaeologist in the US Virgin Islands and conducted archaeological fieldwork in the Dominican Republic, Puerto Rico, Vieques, the US Virgin Islands, the British Virgin Islands, Antigua, and the southwestern United States.
-Kate is an ardent supporter of the University Libraries and is vocal in championing the value the library brings to campus.
-She has been a Friend of the University Libraries since 2002.
+She spent several years as Assistant Territorial Archaeologist in the US Virgin Islands and conducted archaeological fieldwork in the Dominican Republic, Puerto Rico, Vieques, the U.S. Virgin Islands, the British Virgin Islands, Antigua, and the southwestern United States.
+Kate was an ardent supporter of the University Libraries and was vocal in championing the value the library brings to campus.